Washington: San Juan Islands

 "Beautiful setting!
 Great ride support.
 Very nice to stay in one place not pack/move daily!
 Awesome dinner spots.
 Addition of Ride GPS is GREAT!"

 DAY 1: We meet at our hotel in Friday Harbor, WA at 3:00pm for a rental bike fitting.
 If your ferry arrives later, we’ll look for you at our orientation at 5:00pm.
 Then we’ll have dinner at a local restaurant in town together.
+0 miles.

 DAY 2: We’ll start the tour by exploring our home base of San Juan Island by bike.
 We’ll head south to American Camp at San Juan Island National Historical Park and look for the bald eagles who have nested here for decades.
 Then we’ll cycle the beautiful road around False Bay with views of the Olympic Peninsula and head to one of the largest lavender farms in the country.
 You can learn about how to grow lavender yourself, how to extract the essential oil, or just enjoy the homemade lavender ice-cream.